RiSH2709/Machine-Learning-Text-labeling/README.md

   - `original_dataset.csv`: The original, uncleaned, and unlabelled dataset provided for the project.
   - `final_df.xlsx`: The cleaned and filtered dataset, including the 100 labeled data points used for clarity detection.
 - notebooks/: Jupyter notebooks detailing additional analysis, feature engineering, model development, and evaluation.

 Task 1: Topic Classification
- Objective
+Objective:
 Classify a paragraph into one of the following categories:
 - Artificial Intelligence
 - Movies about Artificial Intelligence